This post outlines how to watch IPTV on Roku.

 - Check internet speed: Use Roku’s network test or external speed test tools

-- Restart your router: Unplug for 30 seconds and restart both router and Roku
+- Restart your router: Restart your modem router and Roku in the same order

-- Lower video quality: Temporarily reduce stream quality in app settings
+- Lower the stream quality: Temporarily reduce stream quality in app settings

 App Installation Problems